Are swaddling blankets supposed to be round? Jim wondered, staring down at the swaddling station.

-The teenager deftly rolled the little baby up in foil paper and asked Jim for $6.99, which Jim happily paid; it was his baby after all and he was a good Father.
+The teenager deftly rolled the little baby up in foil paper and asked Jim for $6.99, and Jim happily paid it; it was his baby after all and he was a good Father.
 He opened up the warm bundle and watched the burrito gently expand and contract.

 “That salsa verde put him right to sleep,” he whispered, smiling down at the boy.

 But the prideful moment was cut short as his stomach started to growl and he soon found that he couldn’t help but think about the warm Spanish rice, the avocado, the sour cream.